Eric Brewer (ice hockey): New York Islanders

 Just over a year after being drafted, Brewer signed his first professional contract with his draft team, the New York Islanders, in August 1998.
 Entering the NHL, Brewer was regarded as a future Norris Trophy candidate, and as a result, his contract was an entry level three-year, $2.775-million deal complemented by a $1-million signing bonus, the highest base salary available for a rookie.
 Brewer made his NHL debut on October 10, 1998, against the Pittsburgh Penguins, and on November 5, Brewer scored his first career goal against the Carolina Hurricanes' Trevor Kidd.
 Throughout his rookie season, Brewer was considered an integral part of the Islanders' defence, and, along with Zdeno Chára, Kenny Jönsson and Roberto Luongo, was considered untouchable by management at the 1999 NHL trade deadline.
 Brewer finished his rookie season with eleven points in 63 games.

-After playing just three games of the 1999–2000 NHL season, Brewer was assigned to the Islanders' AHL affiliate, the Lowell Lock Monsters.
+After playing just three games of the 1999–2000 season, Brewer was assigned to the Islanders' AHL affiliate, the Lowell Lock Monsters.
 It was speculated that the reason behind this move was laziness by Brewer, who was benched during the final thirty minutes by head coach Butch Goring after losing a race for the puck against Mike Knuble in the Islanders' October 11, 1999, loss to the New York Rangers.
 Brewer also took a bad penalty earlier in the game, putting the Islanders down two men.
 After a two-week, five-game stint with the Lock Monsters, Brewer was subsequently recalled by the Islanders.
 After playing 26 games with the Islanders in which he only recorded two assists, Brewer was reassigned to the Lock Monsters on January 8, 2000, for the remainder of the season.
 Shortly after joining the Lock Monsters, Brewer suffered a sprained knee and missed the next two-and-a-half months of the season.
 Brewer went on to play 25 games for the Lock Monsters, recording two goals and two assists.
 He also participated in his first professional playoffs, as the Lock Monsters swept the Saint John Flames in three games in the first round, before being swept themselves in four games in the Eastern Conference semifinals by the Providence Bruins.